Introduction

 and else

-to determine what to layout.
+to determine what elements to render.

 Example: